Tech Talk: Ext JS and Angular 2 – Use the Best of Both to Build Your Apps

 With GXT 5, we’re adding a responsive grid system to support responsive design across all mobile devices.
 This expands on the GXT 4 feature, where we added touch support and gesture recognition that was geared primarily towards tablets.
 In this session, we’ll show you how you can declare your responsive layouts in both Java and UiBinder.
 This should be very familiar if you’re already accustomed to responsive design.
 We’ll also show you how we’ve made GXT more performant across all devices by replacing the programmatic styling and sizing with fully responsive CSS.
 Last, we’ll show you how to hook into and extend our responsive framework to provide your own responsive queries and custom actions.

-Speaker: Brandon Donnelson, Sencha
+Brandon Donnelson, Support Engineer at Sencha

 Refine Enterprise Applications by Focusing on User Experience